 There are three main types of tank names - fantasy names, trivial names, and nouns.

 English and Russian are the most commonly spoken languages in the known world.
-Besides this, there is also Tank Runes.
+As a written language, Tank Runes

 Most tanks are very mistrustful of others.
 (Of course there’s also gullible ones, but they tend not to live long.)
 It’s normal when someone acts downright gruff, especially towards strangers.
 While some things that would be seen as rude in our world are acceptable behaviour among tanks, the lines are drawn at threatening others or pointing one's cannon directly at someone when looking at / speaking to them.